chat-apropo/triviabot/README.md

 triviabot
 =========

-A simple IRC trivia bot written in python using twisted.
+A IRC trivia bot written in python using twisted.

 Features
 --------